 In the end, the truth is that both WordPress and Tumblr are great blogging platforms.
 It just depends on what kind of blog are you going for, and what are your plans for the future of your site.

 If you all you want is a platform where you get to express yourself through text and multimedia, you will love Tumblr.
 It is simple, easy to understand and completely free.
 It will allow you to focus on the writing; it won’t be necessary to think about maintenance or the speed of your site, for example.
 And you will still get to customize it to a certain point, without having any technical knowledge.

 But on the other hand, WordPress offers much, much more.
 With the self-hosted version, you can create much more than a simple blog.
 Although a bit harder to understand than Tumblr, WordPress is, as well, beginner-friendly.
 Since there are numberless online tutorials and resources that can help you, it won’t be that hard to build a site on your own.

-You will be able to expand your blog into anything you want – from a simple site to an entire eCommerce system if you want.
+You will be able to expand your blog into anything you want – from a simple site to an entire eCommerce website if you want.
 And thousands of themes and plugins will help you achieve what you have in mind.
 Still, you can always customize the site to detail because WordPress allows complete modifications.